demisto/content/Packs/PaloAltoNetworksAIOps/Integrations/PaloAltoNetworksAIOps/README.md

 #### Context Output

-There is no context output for this command.
+By default, there is no context output for this command.
+When using show_in_context flag the generated report will be inserted to the context data.

 #### Command example
 ```!aiops-bpa-report-generate requester_email=testl@gmail.com requester_name=test```
 #### Human Readable Output